Borja-Perez-Diaz/me/content/teaching/aac/parti/1_what_is_astrophysics/index.md

 The choice of a unit systm has deeper problems rather than the need to convert the final number: the change of equations.
 For instance, in natural units (h = c = 1), most of the equations do not account for those terms as they are set to 1, hence the conversion is more tricky.
 With that in mind, we can take a look at how important physical (see [Mohr et al. 2025](https://ui.adsabs.harvard.edu/abs/2025RvMP...97b5002M/abstract) for a [full version](https://physics.nist.gov/cuu/pdf/all.pdf) of all them) constants change:

 <a name="Tab1.2">
-   **Table 1.2**.
+   Table 1.2.
 Most used physical constants and their change due to the unit system.
 </a>

 | **Physical constant** | **Symbol** | **SI value** | **CGS value** |